MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processor-component-in-powerapps.md

 Additional design properties are available in the **Advanced** panel.

 ## Accessibility guidelines

 These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the text recognizer component.

-### Use the formula bar to retrieve the text value from the selected item in the ReceiptProcessor control
+## Use the formula bar to retrieve the text value from the selected item in the ReceiptProcessor control

-Here’s a few examples

-This expression concatenates the values in the 'DetectedText' column of the 'ReceiptProcessor1' table, separated by a comma and a space.

-`Concat(ReceiptProcessor1.DetectedText,Value,", ")`

-This expression retrieves the 'PurchasedItems' property from the 'ReceiptProcessor1' variable.

-Select +Insert , select Data table (preview)

-On the left pane Select DataTable1, enter in the formula bar `ReceiptProcessor1.PurchasedItems`

-Select Fields, select + Add field, select Name, Price, Quantity, TotalPrice, select Add
+For some examples, go to [Use the business card reader component in a canvas app in Power Apps](/ai-builder/business-card-reader-component-in-powerapps#use-the-formula-bar-to-retrieve-the-text-value-from-the-selected-item-in-the-businesscardreader-control).

 ### See also